remla24-team6/phishing_detection_cnn/README.md

 # Description

-This is the data pipeline repository for group 6 for CS4295-Release Engineering for Machine Learning Applications.
+This is the ml training pipeline repository for group 6 for CS4295-Release Engineering for Machine Learning Applications.

 # Pipeline design